emz1003/softdev-p05/README.md

   - Gradebook
   - Archive classes
  - Kevin Li
-   - Interfacing with Google Classroom API
+   - Interfacing with Google Classroom/Calendar APIs
      - Sign in with Google
      - GET data, POST data back to Google
    - Deployment to droplet via Flask (and Apache, if time permits)